 Through substitutions could be seen another of the Irish teams jackets (along with the ever pleasing UEFA official tracksuit style of the 90s) featuring another new Adidas theme of three large vertical stripes.
 This had yet to appear on a shirt, but something not far off was also in the pipeline:

-As promised, below we get a better luck at Pat Bonner, with a humorous banner hung on the fence behind him.
+As promised, below we get a better look at Pat Bonner, with a humorous banner hung on the fence behind him.
 In our opinion the selected colourway of yellow, black and green could not have been better for an Irish goalkeeper jersey in the template:

 Despite the beautiful jersey, the home crowd were shocked as the Celtic stopper was powerless to prevent Spain going 3-0 up within half an hour, making a mockery of the aforementioned banner.
 Having also at last switched to a newer style, Zubizarreta at the other end was interestingly now wearing a goalkeeper version of the Ireland outfield template in grey tones: